Account for (v.): to take the responsibility for something.

 Alignment: The process of bringing the actions of all parts of an organization in line with the organization’s objectives.

-Backlog: A visible list of (often prioritized) uncompleted work items (drivers) that need to be addressed.
+Backlog: A visible list of (often prioritized) uncompleted work items (deliverables), or drivers that need to be addressed.

 Chosen Values: A set of principles a group (or an organization) has chosen to collectively adopt to guide their behavior in the context of their collaboration.

-Circle: An equivalent, semi-autonomous and self-governing group of people collaborating to account for a domain.
+Circle: A self-governing and semi-autonomous group of equivalent people who collaborate to account for a domain.

 Complexity: An environment where unknowns are unknown, cause and effect can only be understood in retrospect, and actions lead to unpredictable changes.
 [Snowden and Boone]

-Continuous Improvement: Change incrementally to accommodate steady empirical learning.
+Continuous Improvement (principle): Change incrementally to accommodate steady empirical learning.

 Delegatee: An individual or group accepting accountability for a domain delegated to them.